SAP Payroll Control Center is the front end for SuccessFactors Employee Central Payroll and is used by payroll...

 With PCC, you can create alerts to identify missing data, such as cost center, policy deviations (e.g., employees who have a 20% deviation in pay between periods) and data anomalies, like payroll claims.
 You can create an alert for nearly any scenario.

 Let's look at an example.
 If you're running a monthly payroll on the 25th of the month, then PCC gives you a process for the first 24 days of the month, whereby the payroll team can monitor the payroll and identify and act on data discrepancies before running payroll.
-The aim is to move most of the payroll effort to a pre-payroll activity instead of scrambling during or after payroll when there is very little time.
-Not only does this make the process more efficient, it significantly reduces the likelihood of errors.
+The aim is to move most of the payroll effort to a pre-payroll activity instead of scrambling during or after payroll processing when there is very little time.
+Not only does this make the process more efficient and provide clear validation, it significantly reduces the likelihood of errors.

 As you monitor payroll before running it, you will receive specific payroll alerts to notify you of policy deviations or payroll errors so they can be looked into and corrected quickly, without the pressure of a payroll due date.